 - The author(s) should neither submit previously published work nor work which is based in substance on previously published work, either in part or whole.

 - The author(s) must appropriately cite all relevant publications.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, should not be used or reported in the author's work unless fully cited, and with the permission of that third party.

 - The author(s) must make available all necessary formal and documented ethical approval from an appropriate research ethics committee, including evidence of anonymization and informed consent from the client(s) or patient(s) studied, if appropriate.

 - The author(s) must avoid making defamatory statements in submitted articles which could be construed as impugning any person's reputation.

 - The author(s) must declare any potential conflict of interest - be it professional or financial - which could be held to arise with respect to the article.

 - The author(s) must disclose all sources of funding for the research reported in the paper.

-- If asked to provide a list of suggested reviewers (total six, four must be from abroad).
+- Corresponding author should provide a list of suggested reviewers (total six, four must be from abroad).
 The corresponding author must provide the correct details for suitable reviewers with the appropriate experience to review, ensuring that the suggested reviewers do not have a conflict of interest.